JnKTechstuff/ParadoxFireDispatch/README.md

 ## Contributing

-1) Fork this repository to your own account, then check out the dev branch.
+1) Fork this repository to your own account, then check out the "development" branch.
 2) Write your changes.
 3) Test your changes against your own server.
-4) Create a pull request against the "dev" branch.
+4) Create a pull request against the "development" branch.

 When contributing code, it's important to include a short summary of what the code does in your pull request so it can be reviewed quickly.